DocumaticAI/documatic-vscode-extension/README.md

 # Documatic

-This extension brings [Documatic] to VSCode: search code in seconds with our powerful,
-AI-driven search,
-and get insights into your code snippets - what does it do? what dependencies does it have?
+This extension brings [Documatic] to VSCode: quickly search your large codebases using simple queries - what does it do? what dependencies does it have?
 And more.